bancorprotocol/carbon-app/e2e/README.md

 yarn e2e --ui
 ```

-### CI
+## CI

 E2E run in a github action on:

 - every commit
 - when draft PR become ready for review

-### Screenshot
+## Screenshots

-Screenshot are taken during E2E and images are pushed automatically on the current branch
+Screenshots are taken during E2E and images are pushed automatically on the current branch

-Screenshot are only taking :
+Screenshots are only taken:

-- In Github Action
+- In a Github Action
 - If PR is not draft

 <p style="border:solid 1px #303030; background-color: #30303030; border-radius:4px; padding:8px 16px">
-We do not run screenshot on draft commit as we would need to merge the local branch on each change
+Screenshots are not taken on draft commits as the local branch would need to be merged on each change.
 <p>

 ## Tips